zachighton/newsletter_generator/README.md

 **Filtering for relevancy:**

-I used NLTK, a natural language processing library, to get back the most common word pairs (collocations) in each article.
+I used NLTK, a natural language processing library, to get back the most common word pairs (collocations) for each article.

 I then filtered out any articles which did not contain relevant keywords or word pairs.